ferdous-al-quraeshi/practical-design-patterns-in-js_pluralsight/README.md

 	   - Facade:       covering up and creating a better interface for exactly the same (existing) functionality

 - Flyweight	[ simplify ]
+    * Used to conserve memory by taking portions of an object and sharing that across objects.
+    * kind of like when we do the "Object.prototype" to share blueprints of an object rather share replicating that each time.
+    * Overall "result" is a smaller memory footprint (heap)...
+NOT a browser issue really but very effective in mobile devices.
+    * Like a "flyweight boxer"- the least weighed boxer (weighing above 49 kg (108 lb) and up to 52 kg (114 lb))... the smallest possible thing that one can get
+    * __CAVEAT__: Useful only if you have (really) large number of objects- say, 100-500 objects...